juliensenkam12/kubernetes-voting-application/README.md

-# in this project we have acqired a valuable learning experience on how application are being deployed into production environment. here is a list of detailed points/skills/services with used.
+# in this project we have acquired a valuable learning experience on how application are being deployed into production environment. here is a list of detailed points/skills/services we have used.

 1- Containerization: Gain hands-on experience with containerization technologies like Docker for packaging applications and their dependencies.